tervor/InsightsCannedDemo64/Guide.md

 Then, Ally logs either on the external Red Hat Customer Portal or into her internal Satellite Web Interface to interact with Insights and there she can see the actual health of he infrastructure.

-She is also able to create remediation plans with the simple use of a mouse click and define what systems she wants to fix and the different issues he wants to address, based on her company policies.
+She is also able to create remediation plans with the simple use of a mouse click and define what systems she wants to fix and the different issues she wants to address, based on her company policies.
 Sometimes Ally applies the fixes as soon as she sees them on Insights and some other times, she waits to have a maintenance window.
 These plans are created on the fly by Insights in the form of an Ansible Playbook, and Ally simply has to apply them.

 In this demo we will look at one day in the life of Ally, the system administrator.